txalkan/tyronzil/README.md

 # tyronZIL-js

-Sidetree-based DID client for Zilliqa in TypeScript
+Sidetree-based DID client for the Zilliqa blockchain, implemented in TypeScript.